EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Imagined Communities.md

 # 🎨 Impressions
 It is a kinda of half Marxist, half academic book about how language primarily shaped nation-states and how written language is the primary factor of nationalism.
 Imagined comities, aka the nation as a concept, are shaped by languages.

-## How I Discovered It
-Hacker news.

-## Who Should Read It?
-I think it is important to read in the historical context of nation-states and nationalism

-# ☘️ How the Book Changed Me
 It became obvious to me that if you consider the printing of books/printing press to be a capitalistic phenomenon, then nationalism is a capitalistic phenomenon.
 However, I still think it is a bit of a stretch to just take the assumptions as is.
 It is more complicated than that.
 I think that this is a bit of a stretch, then after those assumptions, everything is capitalistic.
 Ivar Aasen and New Norwegian as a driver of nationalism.

 # ✍️ My Top  Quotes
 - *‘The theory of nationalism represents Marxism’s great historical failure.’*